I Wish People Knew What Not to Say or Do to the Bereaved

 I’m also meek.
 I’m vulnerable.
 I’m human.

-I remember when I had informed my daughter that daddy was not going to make it past this week and if she’d like to fly down, and she had said yes, I was teary-eyed.
-A well-wisher saw me, and immediately commented, “How can you cry now?
-You’ve been so strong all this while.
-You can’t afford to be weak now.
-How will your daughter cope?”
+I remember that moment I told my daughter that her daddy wasn’t going to make it past that week and asked if she’d like to fly down.
+When she said yes, I became teary-eyed.
+A well-wisher saw me and immediately said,

 It is absolutely fine for us to grieve and mourn for Ryan.
+I’d say it is our right to do so too.

 There is a time of mourning.